postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2023-10-15-dancing-devas.md

 [![Technical Writer](https://card-images.netrunnerdb.com/v1/large/09055.jpg)](https://netrunnerdb.com/en/card/09055)
 [![Aghora](https://card-images.netrunnerdb.com/v1/large/10097.jpg)](https://netrunnerdb.com/en/card/10097)

 At this point, you may proceed to win the game at your leisure.
-Apparently, the deck played at Crown of Servers this year runs [Vamp](https://netrunnerdb.com/en/card/02021) for this purpose, but I'm sure there are other valid options.
-It certainly seems like one of the simplest ways to leverage a large credit count into a win though.
+You can continue drawing cards with In the Groove by Deva swapping some more after you cash out the Technical Writer, so you get immediate access to your win condition.
+The [deck](https://netrunnerdb.com/en/decklist/49e43583-25b8-439e-98c0-dc97a0f35ca7/-eternal-hacker-hall-of-fame-undefeated-worlds-2023) played at Crown of Servers runs [Vamp](https://netrunnerdb.com/en/card/02021) for this purpose.
+I'm sure there are other valid options, but Vamp certainly seems like one of the simplest ways to leverage a large credit count into a win.

 Amusingly, the breaker of choice for this deck is the oft-maligned [Wyrm](https://netrunnerdb.com/en/card/01013), because it's an AI breaker without any restrictions other than being extremely expensive to use.
 The ID is [Kabonesa Wu](https://netrunnerdb.com/en/card/21025) of course, so you can assemble the combo (which isn't even that complex to begin with) lightning fast.